Azure/azure-sdk-for-java/sdk/core/azure-core-http-okhttp/README.md

-# Azure Core OkHttp HTTP client library for Java
+# Azure Core OkHttp HTTP implementation library for Java

 Azure Core OkHttp HTTP client is a plugin for the `azure-core` HTTP client API.